stevetease-die

 We initially thought the room was doing everything right, because our Go To setup disc, Bob and Ray, sounded super spacious and clear, bigger and more lively than we’d ever heard it.
 That’s what a 12 foot high ceiling can do for a large group of musicians playing live in a huge studio, in 1959, on an All Tube Chain Living Stereo recording.
 The sound just soared.

-But Cat Stevens wasn’t sounding right, and if Cat Stevens isn’t sounding right, we knew we had a Huge Problem.
+But Cat Stevens wasn’t sounding right, and if Cat Stevens isn’t sounding right, we knew we had a huge problem.

 Some stereos play some kinds of records well and others not so well.
 Our stereo has to play every kind of record well because we sell every kind of record there is.
 You name the kind of music, we probably sell it.
-And if we offer it for sale, we had to have played it and liked the sound, because no record makes it to our site without being auditioned and found to have excellent sound.

 But I Might Die Tonight